FormidableLabs/formidable-react-component-boilerplate/CONTRIBUTING.md

 ## Generator Compatibility

-All boilerplate components should be named `boilerplate-component` or `BoilerplateComponent` as appropriate.
+All boilerplate components should be named `formidable-react-component-boilerplate` or `FormidableReactComponentBoilerplate` as appropriate.

-`src/components/boilerplate-component.jsx` and
+`src/components/formidable-react-component-boilerplate.jsx` and
+`test/client/spec/components/formidable-react-component-boilerplate.spec.jsx`
-`test/client/spec/components/boilerplate-component.spec.jsx` SHOULD NOT be moved or renamed
+SHOULD NOT be moved or renamed